vutuv/vutuv/README.md

 After cloning the repository, run `mix deps.get` and `(cd assets && npm install)` to install dependencies.

-To setup the database, run `mix ecto.setup`.
+To create the database and run migrations, run `mix ecto.setup`.

 To start the Phoenix endpoint within an iex shell, run `iex -S mix phx.server`.